Alberta ranks as one of the best locations for Geothermal Energy!

 With the continued discussion about climate change, and the increased interest in renewable energy worldwide, there is a strong interest in geothermal energy.
 Geothermal energy, in general, uses temperatures underground to create carbon-free electricity, heating, and cooling.
 Like solar power which works best in areas where there are significant sunny days, geothermal works best under certain underground circumstances.

-For Western Canada, and specifically Alberta, the geothermal energy opportunities are extensive, and nearly statewide.
+For Western Canada, and specifically Alberta, the geothermal energy opportunities are extensive, and nearly province wide.
 This isn’t new information: A study conducted a decade ago mapped the geothermal resources of Canada.
 The maps created by this survey show western Canada, including Alberta to be the near-perfect place for the use of geothermal technology.

 There is geothermal, and there is geothermal